sirmews/claude-hook-advisor/README.md

 - **Exit code**: Success (0) or failure code
 - **Working directory**: Where the command was executed
 - **Session ID**: Link commands to Claude Code sessions

-### How Failure Detection Works

-The tool uses a clever two-hook approach to track both successful and failed commands:

-1. **PreToolUse Hook**: Logs every command Claude *attempts* to run with status="pending"
-2. **PostToolUse Hook**: Updates the status to "success" when commands complete

-**Key insight**: PostToolUse hooks only fire for successful commands in Claude Code.
-Any command that remains with status="pending" means it failed (PostToolUse never fired).

-This workaround solves the limitation where Claude Code doesn't send PostToolUse events for failed commands, allowing you to track all command attempts and their outcomes.

 ### Example Output